EMDR Therapy in Austin and Online Across Texas

 What is EMDR Therapy?

 Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based psychotherapy designed to help individuals heal from the emotional distress caused by traumatic experiences.
 Originally developed by psychologist Dr. Francine Shapiro, EMDR has been extensively researched and proven effective in treating trauma, PTSD, anxiety, and other mental health conditions.
+EMDR is endorsed as a first line therapy for PTSD by the Department of Veterans Affairs and the World Health Organization.

 Unlike traditional talk therapy, EMDR therapy uses bilateral stimulation, such as guided eye movements, sounds, or taps, to help reprocess traumatic memories.
 This process allows the brain to access and integrate the emotional and cognitive components of trauma in a way that reduces its intensity and lessens the negative impact on daily life.
 Click the link to my blog post on this topic for more information on the neuroscience behind EMDR.